xDavidLeon/Hero-Library/README.md

-# com.xdavidleon.herolib
+# Hero Library for Unity

 Multi-purpose Unity library that adds features and common functionalities needed on most game development projects.